"In any organization, people are not assets. They are the organization. Without them, the organization simply cannot exist."

 Gaurdie has held numerous governance roles and remains active in Fortune 100 public company and private company boards.
 He was recently appointed as the first independent Chair of Russell Reynolds Associates.
 He currently serves on the boards of Dow, Inc (NYSE: Dow) and Enbridge (NYSE: ENB).
-Gaurdie also serves on the board of trustees of the American University in Washington, DC; the foundation board of South Dakota Mines; and the board of the Harwood Institute for Public Innovation in Bethesda, Md.
+Gaurdie also serves on the board of trustees of the American University in Washington, DC; and the foundation board of South Dakota Mines.

 He has formerly served on the boards of Tyson Foods where he was Lead Director for 5 years.
 During his tenure there he also served as Chair of the Compensation and Leadership Committee and the Strategy and Acquisitions Committee.
 Gaurdie has also served on the boards Marathon Oil and Bristow.
 At Marathon he served on the Audit and HSE Committees and at Bristow he chaired the Nominating and Governance committee and served on the Compensation committee.

 His career began in 1980 at Shell as an offshore facilities engineer, where he served in various roles and executive-level positions over the span of 28 years in the business.
 From 2003 to 2007, he was Technical Vice President: Upstream Asia Pacific and Technical Vice President: Upstream America at Shell.

 From 2001 to 2003, Gaurdie was Vice President of Business Development and Technology and, from 1998 to 2001, he was President: USA and Executive Vice President: Shell Services EP Gas and Power.